codex-academy/read-me/ASSESSMENTS.md

 ## Formative assessment 1 (115362-SO1-AC2)

 The candidate's repository contains a `package.json` file in the root directory.
+All the dependencies the application needs are specified in the `dependencies` or `dev-dependencies` section.
+The application can startup after deleting the `node_modules` folder and doing and `npm install`.

 ## Formative assessment 2 (115362-SO2-AC2)